HollowMan6/02239-Data-Security/authentication/README.md

 1. **dtu.compute.client.Client:** Simulates user behavior within the printing system.
 The client can execute all actions outlined in table above.
 Authentication is typically the initial step, while stopping the service is the final one.

 2. **dtu.compute.server.print:** Emulates services provided by a physical printer.
 Details are outlined in table above.
-To use the printer service, the user must be authenticated, and the printer service must be started.
+The user will need to authenticate itself for using the printer before its started.

 3. **dtu.compute.server.Session:** Manages user sessions.
-During initial authentication, the client can specify a valid time parameter to determine the session's duration.
-Within this period, the client doesn't need to resend their username and password.
+The client specifies the time duration for the session initially and afterwards user's credentials (password and username) aren't requried to be sent again.

-4. **dtu.compute.util.DB:** Utilizes a database to store and manage user information.
-Considering concurrent access and manipulation scenarios, database systems typically offer satisfactory performance due to integrated isolation mechanisms.
+4. **dtu.compute.util.DB:** For the purpose for storing user related information and managing it, we would need the use of a database.
+Futhermore, DBMS offer adequate performance because of isolation mechanisms for data when we consider data manipulation and concurrent access for users.
 PostgreSQL is chosen as the specific database system due to its maturity, widespread use, and trustworthiness in handling storage needs without significant security concerns.
 Instead of setting up a local database, a cloud service provided by ElephantSQL is employed to allow for easy scalability with an increasing user base and to mitigate potential single point of failure issues associated with centralized database systems.

 5. **dtu.compute.util.Crypto:** Responsible for authenticating clients.
-The implementation of this authentication mechanism is further detailed in section 3.2.

 8. **Log System:** Records user behavior for future examination.
-The Log4j2 library is used for logging, with logs organized by date and size (up to 100 KB).
+These logs are arranged upon the size and date of the entered data with sizes upto 100KB and we use Log4j2 library for this purpose.

 #### Implementation of Authentication Mechanism

 The detailed implementation of the authentication mechanism is as follows:

 1. **Addition of Test Users:**
  `addUser` method is used to insert the users to the database since we don't support it through any interactive way from the frontend.
 The test user password is retrieved from `Configuration.java` and hashed using the PBKDF2 algorithm with SHA512, and then additionally hased with a unique salt using the jBcrypt library insde `Crypto.java`.
-The hashed password, along with the username, is then saved to the database.
+We will save the username and the hashed password inside our POSTGRE SQL database.
 The list of users to be added

     ```java
     db.addUser(Configuration.testUsername, Crypto.salt(pwHash));